James J. Slade Scholar program

 • Can a student take other academic courses for credit while doing co-op/internship full time?

-When a student is pursuing full time co-op work during a regular semester, the ECE program normally allows only one academic course for 3 credits in addition to the co-op 6 credits.
-However, if it can be verified by an employer's letter that with flexible work hours the student still be able to work 35-40 hrs/wk while attending two regular courses for a total of 6 credits, such a request can be considered by the undergraduate director.
-For further details, contact the Undergraduate Director.
+When a student is pursuing full-time co-op work during a regular semester, the ECE program normally allows only one academic course for 3 credits in addition to the co-op 6 credits.
+However, if it can be verified by an employer's letter that with flexible work hours the student still is able to work 35-40 hrs/wk while attending two regular courses for a total of 6 credits, such a request can be considered by the undergraduate director.
+For further details, contact the Undergraduate Director at <ECEUndergradDirector@soe.rutgers.edu>.

 Special Problems/Independent Research